Pelagicore/software-factory-blueprint/docs/articles/infrastructure/ci-cd/fossology.rst

 FOSSology is a open source license compliance software system and toolkit.
 As a toolkit you can run license, copyright and export control scans from the command line.
-As a system, a database and web ui are provided to give you a compliance workflow.
+As a system, a database and web UI are provided to give you a compliance workflow.
 License, copyright and export scanners are tools available to help with your compliance activities.